alasdair-breasley/writing-examples/README.md

 ### MDS Data Science (Social Analytics)

+Dissertation - Assessing the Impact of Intercropping on Crop Type Classification Using Combined Multispectral and Synthetic Aperture Radar Satellite Imagery, Nyagatare, Rwanda [link](./MDS%20Dissertation%20-%20Rwanda%20Crop%20Type%20Classification.pdf).
+Conducted in collaboration with the National Institute of Statistics of Rwanda.

 Causal Inference - A matched Difference-in-Differences analysis to estimate the impact of Minimum Unit Pricing on alcohol-attributable hospitalizations, Scotland [link](./Casual%20Inference%20-%20Estimating%20the%20Impact%20of%20Alcohol%20MUP%20Scotland.pdf).

 ### MA Economics and Geography